MariliaAntunes/GitHub-R-Demo/README.md

 The data is analysed as follows:

-+ summary Statistics for Weight by Diet and Time
++ Summary Statistics for Weight by Diet and Time
-+ box plot by Diet over Time for weight
++ Box plot by Diet over Time for weight

 ## Further information